BQB(LEGAL) - PLANNING AND DECISION-MAKING PROCESS: CAMPUS-LEVEL

 Campus Improvement Plan

-Each school district shall use the results from the teaching and learning conditions survey required by Education Code 7.065(a), conducted biennially, to review and revise, as appropriate, the campus-level improvement plans, and for other purposes, as appropriate to enhance the campus learning environment.
+Each school district and campus shall use the results from the teaching and learning conditions survey required by Education Code 7.065(a) to review and revise, as appropriate, the district-level or campus-level improvement plans, and for other purposes, as appropriate to enhance the district and campus learning environments.
 Education Code 7.065(e)

 The campus-level committee must approve the portions of the campus plan addressing campus staff development needs.
 Education Code 11.253(e)